 Can I recycle milk cartons?

 Not in your curbside container.
 While cartons and aseptic containers can be recycled in some systems, our facility is not setup to process this material.
-Currently, we do not have a large enough volume of cartons to justify a facility retrofit.

 Can I put compostable plastics in the green cart?

 Unfortunately, we do not accept compostable plastics in the organics (green) cart or the recycling cart.
 Redwood Landfill produces compost from local yard trimmings and residential food scraps.
 Because it is listed by the Organic Materials Review Institute (OMRI) for organic farming applications and participates in the US Composting Council Seal of Testing Assurance program, it cannot accept any plastics at all even those labeled as “compostable” or “biodegradable”.
 All compostable/ bio-based plastics should be placed in the gray landfill bin.
 Click here for info on the compost facility at redwood Landfill.

 What can I do to prevent odors in my compost cart?